TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 SPRING BREAK EDITION

-DAY #1: TRAVEL TEES
+DAY #2: SHORT STORIES

 15% OFF YOUR

 ENTIRE PURCHASE

-WHEN YOU BUY TEES
+WHEN YOU BUY ANY SHORTS, TANKS OR CAMIS

-Use Code: DAY1
+Use Code: DAY2

 Shop Girls Shop Guys